EasyG0ing1/Switcher/README.md

 If your project uses Switcher, let us know via Pull Request, and we'll feature your project on this README.

 ---

 ## 1.4 Update

+* **1.4.1**
+  * Added ability to show a scene maximized - see Maximized section above.
+  * Removed deprecated methods that did not requide a sceneID
+  * Lots of under the hood code cleanup and optimization.

-* **1.4.1** - Since Switcher can handle multiple Stages which can be showing more than one Scene at a time, I have deprecated all methods relating to showing and hiding scenes where a sceneID was not required.
+* **1.4.0** - Since Switcher can handle multiple Stages which can be showing more than one Scene at a time, I have deprecated all methods relating to showing and hiding scenes where a sceneID was not required.
 It will soon be mandatory to always provide a sceneID when showing or hiding a scene.
 The exception of course is when you are calling showLastScene in which case, the sceneID is already known.
   - These methods are now deprecated with no replacements:
     - unHide()